 The Outstanding Achievement Award recognizes the accomplishments of established leaders in the field of Slavic, East European and Eurasian women’s and gender studies.
 Their contributions have broken new ground in the discipline and laid the groundwork for others.

-The committee is no longer accepting nominations for the 2020 AWSS Outstanding Achievement Award
+The committee is now accepting nominations for the 2021 AWSS Outstanding Achievement Award

 The Outstanding Achievement Award recognizes the work of a scholar in the field of Slavic, East European, and Eurasian Studies who has also served as a mentor to female students/colleagues in this field.
 To submit a nomination, please write a letter detailing what your candidate for this award has achieved in Slavic Studies in terms of scholarship or other professional accomplishment, as well as mentoring of female students/colleagues.
-The nominating letter should include a short list of referees with accompanying email addresses so that the committee can contact these referees directly for further information.
+In addition, please provide a short list of references with accompanying email addresses so that the committee can contact these referees directly for further information.
 The committee recommends that this list include both peers and students/staff.
 A list of past Outstanding Achievement Award recipients is available here.

 Please email your letter and list by August 1, 2021 to: Dr. Melissa Bokovoy (firstname.lastname@example.org) President, Association for Women in Slavic Studies.

 The Association for Women in Slavic Studies is pleased to announce that the recipient of its 2020 Outstanding Achievement Award is Esther Kingston-Mann, Professor Emerita, University of Massachusetts-Boston.